Furniture and Office Cleaning

 *If an EPA-approved disinfectant is unavailable, you can use 1/3 cup of bleach added to 1 gallon of water, or 70% alcohol solutions to disinfect)

-3. Wash your hands before and after disinfecting
+3. Don't forget to wash your hands before and after disinfecting

 Note: Do not mix bleach with other cleaning products.